mrlunchbox777/advent-of-code-2025/days/day10/README.md

 12. It tried again and took `./day10 puzzle-input.txt counter 2>&1  5801.18s user 6636.05s system 65% cpu 5:15:24.41 total
 tee output.txt  0.00s user 0.01s system 0% cpu 5:15:24.41 total`.
 Unfortunately, that output didn't get saved, but I did get the answer it produced, though I didn't save it here.
 It was above 69k and below 70k.
 I will have it try again.
 13. Doing two commits on this one, I asked it to try again after i had to reset it's context, unrelated.
 I also am going to ask it to print as it goes.
+14. I attempted to let it run for a day.
+It got up to 120GB of memory usage (on a 32GB machine) before I killed it.
+It produced output-1.txt and `./day10 puzzle-input.txt counter 2>&1  28668.97s user 19281.23s system 58% cpu 22:38:09.68 total` and `tee output.txt  0.00s user 0.01s system 0% cpu 22:38:06.07 total`.
+I'm going to have it try again with a memory limit.

 TODO: summary of thoughts